AmeerD/AmeerD.github.io/_pages/reading.md

 * Numbers Don't Lie: 71 Things You Need to Know About the World, Vaclav Smil

 ## The Timeline
+* Bad Blood: Secrets and Lies in a Silicon Valley Startup, John Carreyrou (October 2021)
 * And Then There Were None, Agatha Christie (September 2021)
 * How to Avoid a Climate Disaster, Bill Gates (August 2021)
 * A Crack in Creation: Gene Editing and the Unthinkable Power to Control Evolution, Jennifer Doudna & Samuel H. Sternberg (July 2021)